chenxshuo/chenxshuo.github.io/_pages/talks.md

 social: false  # includes social icons at the bottom of the page
 ---

+- 10 / 2025: **Bag of Tricks for Subverting Reasoning-based Safety Guardrails**, Kaggle Workshop

 - 07 / 2025: **A Gentle Introduction to Trustworthy Foundation Models**, relAI Mini-Sommerakademie